Writing a pwsafe Transport Plugin

 Locking

-Locking is optional.
-If your transport has no server-side locking, return ENOTSUP from lock() and unlock().
+Return ENOTSUP from lock() if your transport has no server-side locking.
 The transport layer treats ENOTSUP as 'proceed without a lock, warn once'.

-IMPORTANT: once the first lock is acquired, all transport operations (fetch, store, lock, unlock) run in the lock daemon child process, not in the parent.
-The child inherits your plugin's loaded shared library and function pointers, but NOT any state set by the parent after fork.
+IMPORTANT: once the first lock is acquired, a child process is forked.
+All subsequent transport calls (fetch, store, lock, unlock) run in the child, not the parent.
+The child inherits your .so but NOT any state set by the parent after fork.

 Return codes